Bun B: Awards

 On June 24, 2014, Bun B made a guest appearance to the Htown Beatdown concert hosted by local radio station Hot 95.7.
 He was awarded the 360 Legend Award for his successful music career and his impact on the local community.

 Teaching

 At the start of the Spring 2011 semester, Bun B joined the faculty of Rice University as a Distinguished Lecturer.
 He taught a course in the School of the Humanities on Hip hop and Religion.
 Into 2013 Bun B continues to teach the course twice a week.

 Coloring book

 On September 17, 2013, Freeman released a coloring book titled "Bun B's Rap Coloring Book" along with author Shea Serrano.
 Freeman and Serrano had previously talked about working together to make a book.
 At first they agreed on a "hip hop survival guide", but both agreed against the project.
 Later on, Serrano drew coloring pages of rappers that he posted on Tumblr.
 The pages quickly went viral.
 Freeman and Serrano then decided to make a whole coloring book.

+Trill Burgers

+Bun B opened up Trill Burgers located on South Shepherd and Richmond Avenue in Houston, Texas.